nuvla/documentation/docs/docs/dave/quick/nuvla-module-population.md

 ---
 layout: default-edit
-title: Nuvla Module Population
+title: Add Example Apps
-parent: Start here - quick Nuvla Deployment
+parent: Quick demo Nuvla Deployment
 grand_parent: Dave - Administrator
-nav_order: 2
+nav_order: 3
 ---

-# Populate Nuvla Installation
+# Add Example Applications

 With your new Nuvla installation up and running, you can now populate it with useful container based applications.
 The Nuvla team maintains a few example applications on the [Nuvla GitHub](https://github.com/nuvla) organisation.